Kennyib007/bash_practice/readme.md

 # Bash Scripting Practice

-Welcome to my Bash scripting practice repo! 🎉
+Welcome to my Bash scripting practice repo!
-This is a collection of hands-on exercises and mini-scripts I wrote while refreshing my Bash knowledge — from the basics to more intermediate concepts.
+This is a collection of hands-on exercises and mini-scripts I wrote while refreshing my Bash knowledge, from the basics to more intermediate concepts.

-## 🛠️ What’s inside?
+## What’s inside?

 This repo includes small, focused scripts and examples covering topics like: